Akhil-Kambhatla/Medical-Invoice-Processor/README.md

 ### 4. S3 Configuration
 To upload invoice images to Amazon S3, you’ll need to configure your AWS credentials.
--Set up IAM roles and policies in AWS for EC2 to interact with S3 and MongoDB.
+- Set up IAM roles and policies in AWS for EC2 to interact with S3 and MongoDB.
--Ensure your EC2 instance has the necessary IAM permissions to interact with S3.
+- Ensure your EC2 instance has the necessary IAM permissions to interact with S3.
--Set the bucket name in your **config.py** or environment variables:
+- Set the bucket name in your **config.py** or environment variables:

 ```bash
 S3_BUCKET_NAME = "your-s3-bucket-name"